yazanalqasem/iPass2.0NativeiOS/README.md

 - Replace http://192.168.19.421/ with your actual on-prem server URL if applicable.

-- In the Pre-packaged Database, System allows you to choose between two types of databases.
+- In the Pre-packaged Database, System allows you to choose between three types of databases.
 Currenlty this database only allows to scan Jordanian ID cards as well as passports from other countries.

      - DataBaseDownloading.availableDataSources.basicJordan
+         - This database stores all types of documents for Jordan but only passports for other countries.
+It does not include authentication checks.

      - DataBaseDownloading.availableDataSources.fullAuthJordan

-#### Basic Database:
-The basic database option provides a streamlined version of the database, focusing on essential data without incorporating any authenticity parameters.
-This option is suitable if your application does not require advanced security features and you want faster access to core data.

-#### fullAuth database:
-The fullAuth database option is designed for applications that need enhanced security and authenticity features.
-This version includes additional parameters that ensure the authenticity of the document, making it ideal for scenarios where data integrity and security are critical.
+         - This database stores all types of documents for Jordan but only passports for other countries.
+It also includes authentication checks.

+    - DataBaseDownloading.availableDataSources.fullDb
+         - This database stores all types of documents for all countries.
+It does not include authentication checks.

-- For more accurate results, you can enable the hologram option using the following code snippet.
+- For authentication checks, you need to enable hologram option using the following code snippet.
 By default, this option is disabled:

 ```ruby
 configProperties.needHologramDetection(value: true)